Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	Sometimes when you create files starting with a dot, they won't show up in the directory listing, because starting a file with a dot marks it as a <em>hidden file</em>.
 You can normally choose an option to 'show hidden files' or similar, and on the command line you can always see hidden files with the `ls -al` command.
 </aside>

-## 5. Create your master SASS and JavaScript files
+## 5. Create your master Sass and JavaScript files

-Now you need to create a SASS and/or JavaScript file that requires the Origami components as dependencies.
-In SASS, you can do this with the `@import` statement, and in JavaScript, using `require`.
-The syntax of the SASS import is:
+Now you need to create a Sass and/or JavaScript file that requires the Origami components as dependencies.
+In Sass, you can do this with the `@import` statement, and in JavaScript, using `require`.
+The syntax of the Sass import is:

 	@import '{modulename}/main';